itornaza/sdc-finding-lane-lines/README.md

 ![alt text][image6]

+## Results

+The pipeline was applied on the images found at `./test_images` and the processed images with the annotated lane lines detected by the pipeline can be found at `./test_images_output` directory.

+The pipeline was applied on the videos found at `./test_videos` and the processed videos with the annotated lane lines detected by the pipeline can be found at `./test_videos_output` directory.

-### 2. Potential shortcomings with my current pipeline implementation
+## Potential shortcomings with my current pipeline implementation

 - One potential shortcoming would be if the lines are curved like on a road turn.
 Then the straight lines that I currently use will be enadequate to handle the situation.

 - Another shortcoming could be if another vehicle is taking over and is on a line segment in front of our car.
 Then the line would be desrupted and might cause problems in my detection pipeline.

-### 3. Suggest possible improvements to the pipeline
+## Suggest possible improvements to the pipeline

 - A possible improvement would be to improve on the line averaging by using higher order polynomial functions to detect curved lines.